ImRyanFromIT/imryanfrom.it/content/posts/Git-Actions-with-IIS/index.md

 {{< img src="/posts/Git-Actions-with-IIS/GrandDesigns.png" height="150" width="400" align="center" title="Artist's Rendition" >}}

 ### Creating the Build Action
 Github Actions aren’t actually all that complicated if you don’t want them to be.
 We’ll be using the below action to ensure changes pushed to the master repository are automatically pushed to the IIS.
-Make sure to change the paths to fit your usage.
+Make sure to change the paths and the runs-on field to fit your usage.

 {{< highlight yaml >}}
 # Name of the action